prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/_index.md

 weight: 1
 ---

-The VDA recommendation 4968 “Vehicle Electric Container (VEC)” defines an information model, a data dictionary, and an XML schema derived from and compliant to the model.The intention of the model was to cover a wide range of use cases and application scenarios.
+The VDA recommendation 4968 / prostep ivip recommendation PSI21 “Vehicle Electric Container (VEC)” defines an information model, a data dictionary, a XML schema and a RDF onthology derived from and compliant to the model.The intention of the model was to cover a wide range of use cases and application scenarios.
 For this reason the specification had to be kept generic in some degree and in some aspects.
 However, for specific scenarios and / or use cases a more detailed description on "how the different pieces fit together" is possible.

 <!--more-->